 A good testimonial can persuade apprehensive prospects that your product is a good buy and will help solve their problems or improve their lives.
 If you post testimonials on your website or social media pages, your bounce rate will improve, and more customers will engage with your brand, which has numerous other benefits for your business.

-Social proof is a form of social influence phenomenon where people look at others behavior and copy it.
+Social proof is a form of social influence phenomenon where people look at others’ behavior and copy it.
 In a marketing sense, it’s commonly observed in reviews – potential customers look at current customers’ experience and feedback on a product and are encouraged by it to make a purchase.
 People are more likely to buy from brands that have easily accessible social proof, like customer testimonials and reviews.
 They help build trust among customers who might not have heard of your brand before.
-According to a BrightLocal study, 98% of people read reviews for local businesses, which boosts your engagement levels and builds confidence in your brand.
+According to a BrightLocal study, 98% of people read reviews for local businesses before making a purchase!

 When potential customers see positive reviews about your brand, they’re more likely to purchase from you.
 In fact, an A/B test study by WikiJob showed a 34% increase in purchases due to the addition of testimonials.
 Customer testimonials also add context and social proof to your landing pages, marketing materials and posts, which boosts your domain authority on search engines.